ITISFoundation/ti-planning-tool-manual/docs/services/electrode_placement.md

 It is important to note that if the fiducial were misplaced, or the imported head model is not proportional to the chosen electrode geometry, an error will occur.
 A workaround to this issue could be to:

 * Verify accurate and consistent placement of fiducials according to the standard.
 * Reduce electrode diameter for smaller circumference heads.

 <br>
 <p align="center">
   <img width="90%" src="../../assets/quickguide/fiducial_placement_3.png">
 </p>

+You can now click to the arrow on the right side of the browser to move to [**_Step 4: EM Simulations_**](/docs/services/simulator.md).